 Brown-Forman's Current Liabilities And Their Impact On Its ROCE

-Brown-Forman has total assets of US$5.2b and current liabilities of US$895m.
-Therefore its current liabilities are equivalent to approximately 17% of its total assets.
+Brown-Forman has total liabilities of US$867m and total assets of US$5.3b.
+Therefore its current liabilities are equivalent to approximately 16% of its total assets.
 A minimal amount of current liabilities limits the impact on ROCE.

 Low current liabilities and high ROCE is a good combination, making Brown-Forman look quite interesting.
 Brown-Forman shapes up well under this analysis, but it is far from the only business delivering excellent numbers .
 You might also want to check this free collection of companies delivering excellent earnings growth.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.